poclab-web/fine-tuning-horac/README.md

 pandas 1.1.5

+The program has been confirmed to be able to run on google colaboratory in February 2022.

 # Data
 If you run this program on your local environment, please download qm9.pickle, H_ORAC.csv, bde_list.csv, and BDE_t.csv.